isomerpages/mlaw-corp/_covid19/06-A-application-for-assessor.md

 ---
 ### Steps in the Proceedings ###

+You should only make an application for an Assessor’s Determination (“<b>Application</b>”) if you are unable to come to an agreement with the other party or parties to the contract.

+Please note that the outcome of the **Application** will be final.
+There will be no appeals from the Assessor’s determination.

+<u>Rental relief and Additional Relief under the Amendment Act</u>
 If  you are a tenant seeking rental relief under the [rental relief framework](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes), you do not have to make an application for an Assessor’s determination under Part 2 of the Act.

 The rental relief framework provides for an automatic moratorium on enforcement actions against tenant occupiers for non-payment of rent under the lease or licence agreement.